SidhantPuntambekar/SidhantPuntambekar/README.md

 ## Personal Tid Bits
   - 🔭 I’m currently working on: A large meta-analysis of all public scRNA-seq data on NCBI GEO for both human and mouse organisms (RBI).
 A one stop shop website for the HackCU Hackathon.
   - 🌱 I’m currently learning: Full stack development in TypeScript/JavaScript and R/Python data science
-  - ⚡ Languages: C++, Java, Python, JavaScript, TypeScript, R, Matlab
+  - ⚡ Languages: C++, Java, Python, Full Stack (HTML, CSS, JavaScript/Typescript, R, Matlab
   - ⚡ Fun fact: I am a second degree black belt in Tae Kwon Do and have been training since I was seven years old.
   - ♟️ Chess: I am an avid chess player on Chess.com.
 I also maintain a chess blog on my personal website.
 My favorite openings are the Ruy Lopez and the Najdorf Sicilian.